 There are several solutions.
 In one procedure we developed called the paste graft technique, the bone is repaired by providing a viable bone matrix that the new cells can use as a template or stimulus for complete healing.
 This is accomplished by expanding the microfracture to stimulate a true, fresh fracture.
-This larger fresh injury brings in all the repair cells, blood vessels, and stem cells necessary to form normal bone and cartilage.
+This larger fresh injury brings in all the repair cells, blood vessels, and stem-cell-derived self-repair cells necessary to form normal bone and cartilage.
 The cells that migrate to the surface encounter the stimulating factors and cells found in a normal articular cartilage matrix.
 This way they will form cartilage—and not scar tissue—when motion is applied to that surface region.
 Lastly, electrical and mechanical stimulation must be applied in a manner that promotes healing while not damaging the repairing tissue.
 This is accomplished with continuous passive motion machines, bone stimulators, and exercise.

 The success of these and other therapies are now being reported by multiple authors.
 We just published our 10 - 23 year outcome study of patients who underwent a “paste grafting” procedure, which combines all of the above features.
 The paste graft was also used to salvage failed microfracture procedures in a large number of cases.
 Other surgeons and investigators are reporting good long-term outcomes using intact donor tissues and plugs (which provide pre-formed bone and cartilage to the damaged areas) to achieve their results.